Maxiviper117/example-sveltekit-websockets-node/README.md

     curl -X POST -H "Content-Type: application/json" -d '{"message": "Hello from server!"}' http://localhost:3000/api/trigger-ws
     ```
     You should see the notification appear on the webpage opened at `http://localhost:3000`.

+    **Note:** Ensure that the WebSocket connection is authenticated by including a valid token in the connection logic.